5 Things You Didn’t Know About Wild Blueberries

 Don’t miss our ultimate guide to healthy grocery shopping.

 None of the east coast’s wild blueberries were planted

 Normally when you think of agriculture, it’s a case of a farmer planting a crop in order for it to be harvested.
-With wild blueberries, however, the crop isn’t so much planted as it is… Well… Naturally there.
-The rolling hills of eastern Canada have been blanketed with indigenous wild blueberries for the past 10,000 years, and human development has actually helped their spread as ground cover-however unwittingly.
+With wild blueberries, however, the crop isn’t so much planted as it is… Well… There.
+The rolling hills of eastern Canada have been blanketed with indigenous wild blueberries for the past 10,000 years, and human development has actually helped their spread as ground cover—however unwittingly.
 “The settlers in New Brunswick and Nova Scotia clear-cut tracts of land in the late 1700s,” Rideout explains.
 “And in those areas where the land was abandoned, the wild blueberries just filled in.”
 According to Rideout, some of these indigenous blueberry fields have now been in production for more than 100 years.
 With farmers harvesting fields only once every two years to allow the crops to regenerate, he says there’s no reason why they can’t continue to produce for hundreds of years to come.

 They’re Canada’s top fruit export

 Move over, apples—wild blueberries have staked a claim as Canada’s number one fruit export.
 It turns out folks in the United Kingdom, Germany, Japan and the U.S. have insatiable appetites for wild blueberries, generating export sales worth $100-million for Nova Scotia alone.

 Next, check out 20 wild blueberry recipes worth adding to your repertoire.